cal-itp/data-infra/jobs/gtfs-schedule-validator/README.md

 This image exists to faciliate a pod operator executing a Java JAR which validates GTFS Schedule zipfiles and outputs the resulting notices (i.e. violations).
-The JAR in this folder is sourced from https://github.com/MobilityData/gtfs-validator/ and is currently v2.0.0 of that project.
+The JARs in this folder are sourced from https://github.com/MobilityData/gtfs-validator/, and our Python code automatically select which version is relevant for an extract.

 Note that unlike `gtfs-rt-parser`, this code does NOT include any parsing/unzipping of the underlying data.
 The RT code was written prior to substantial changes to